isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/MyPrices/readme.txt

 Running This Script
 -------------------

-1.
-Open the Innerspace command line Window (`)
-Type run myprices
+1.Open the Innerspace command line Window (`) and Type run myprices

 or

 2. type /run myprices in your EQ2 chat window.

-The script will then open the GUI , either doubleclick your market board or the closest non-agro NPC (should be the broker) scan your broker system and list whats on it.
+The script will then open the GUI , either doubleclick your market board or the closest broker (guild hall or otherwise) scan your broker system and list whats on it.

 3. You can auto-run a scan and exit the script by passing the paramater SCAN and/or PLACE to it.